SynthiaAtieno/Blood_Donantion_App/README.md

 <p align="center">

-# Girl-Rescue
+# Blood Donation

-This a simple application that i created for my junior year project .
-I was trying to learn about Navigation component,Kotlin coroutines,Room database,Firebase authenication,realtime database google maps and lifecycle.
+This a simple application that i created just to help blood recipient to contact the donor using email .
+The app is developed mainly in Java and using Firebase Database

 Min Api Level : 16